mariomolinam/academic-kickstart/content/research/index.md

 Pan, Rui, **Mario D. Molina**, and Minsu Park.
 "Status differences and team disruption among K-pop bands using Wikipedia edits." (*Data analysis*)

 Makovi, Kinga and **Mario D. Molina**.
-"How do conservatives and liberals apply fairness principles when they have information about group membership and the structure of economic opportunity?" (*Data analysis*)
+"Unequal Pay for Unequal Work?
+Uncertain Performance and Fairness in the Workplace" (*Writing*)